 Open a new browser tab to check you have a working py4web installation.

-Browse to the Python Dashboard- you need to replace yourusername with your Pythonanywhere username, and should be prompted for the password you selected earlier.
+Browse to https://your_username/pythonanywhere.com/_dashboard (as usual you need to replace your_username with your Pythonanywhere username), and you should be prompted for the password you selected earlier.
+You are now (hopefully) looking at the py4web dashboard.
+You will be using this to install the oxcam app.

-Continue following the install script to install the oxcam app in your new py4web installation.
+Continue to install the oxcam app in your new py4web site.